 One of the simplest models for bistability and hysteresis is the one-dimensional double-well potential biased by a changing linear potential.
 An example of a double-well potential with a bias is

 where the parameter c is a control parameter (bias) that can be adjusted or that changes slowly in time c(t).
+This dynamical system is also known as the Duffing oscillator.
 The net double-well potentials for several values of the control parameter c are shown in Fig. 1.
 With no bias, there are two degenerate energy minima.
 As c is made negative, the left well has the lowest energy, and as c is made positive the right well has the lowest energy.

 The dynamics of this potential energy profile can be understood by imagining a small ball that responds to the local forces exerted by the potential.
 For large negative values of c the ball will have its minimum energy in the left well.
 As c is increased, the energy of the left well increases, and rises above the energy of the right well.
 If the ball began in the left well, even when the left well has a higher energy than the right, there is a potential barrier that the ball cannot overcome and it remains on the left.
 This local minimum is a stable equilibrium, but it is called “metastable” because it is not a global minimum of the system.
 Metastability is the origin of hysteresis.